Shannon-Goddard/Correlation_vs_Causation/README.md

 <img align="left" width="700" src="/pics/duplicate.png"><br/>
 <br/>

 With uncertainty of what housing data would be of value for our analysis, we went the safe route and only removed the **Margin of Error!!VALUE!!** columns.
 Those columns represented a margin of error for each statistic given.
-We felt,they would not serve a purpose for our, specific, analysis.
+We felt, they would not serve a purpose for our, specific, analysis.
 Maybe, a complimentary analysis giving a margin of error for our analysis, at a later time.
-For now, we used **pandas.DataFrame.filter** to remove those columns from our dataframe.
+For now, we used **pandas.DataFrame.filter** to remove those columns from our data frame.

 **Data processing involves organizing the data by formatting, cleaning, and sampling it.
 For data processing, the focus is on making sure the data is set up for the unsupervised learning model, which requires the following:**
 - Null values are handled.